 Many of the scenes set in Philadelphia were shot on location, in such landmarks as Reading Terminal Market and the Franklin Institute.
 But one notable exception is Independence Hall.
-Rather than filming in/on the real building, a National Historical Park, the filmmakers substituted the brick-for-brick replica of Independence Hall at Knott's Berry Farm in Buena Park, California.
+Rather than filming in the real building, a National Historical Park, the filmmakers substituted the brick-for-brick replica of Independence Hall at Knott's Berry Farm in Buena Park, California.
 Walter Knott had a love for American history, and his replica which was constructed between 1964-1966 was based on historical records, photographs, blueprints, and exact measurements.
-So, there was no need for Nicolas Cage to run on the roof of a real "national treasure" when a truly exact replica existed.
+So, there was no need for Nicolas Cage to run around a real "national treasure" when a truly exact replica existed.

 Fact: Charles Carroll was the last living signer.